Amethia Prescribing Information

 If feasible, stop Amethia tablets at least 4 weeks before and through 2 weeks after major surgery or other surgeries known to have an elevated risk of thromboembolism.

-Start Amethia tablets no earlier than 4 to 6 weeks after delivery, in women who are not breastfeeding.
+Start Amethia tablets no earlier than 4 - 6 weeks after delivery, in women who are not breastfeeding.
 The risk of postpartum thromboembolism decreases after the third postpartum week, whereas the risk of ovulation increases after the third postpartum week.

 COCs have been shown to increase both the relative and attributable risks of cerebrovascular events (thrombotic and hemorrhagic strokes), although, in general, the risk is greatest among older (>35 years of age), and hypertensive women who also smoke.
 COCs also increase the risk for stroke in women with other underlying risk factors.